eemmikail/hotspot-manufacturers/Aketroniks.md

 ## Hardware Security Element (required)
 * The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
 Applications should include plan for how the devices will be secured, potentially including:

 * Encrypted/locked-down firmware.
-Yes or no?
+Yes or no? \
+Yes, we will use linux encryption techniques.
+For update packages and firmware.
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
+Yes, we are going to use ECC608 crypto chip.
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?
 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?